Roboy/ravestate/modules/ravestate_verbaliser/README.md

 * Use the Verbaliser for fancy outputs
 This outputs an answer to the question.
-To understand how to analyse the question have a look at the nlp readme.
-(LINK)
+To understand how to analyse the context of the question have a look at the [Natural Language Processing README](../ravestate_nlp/README.md)
 ```python
 if input_had_something_to_do_with_dinos and was_a_question:
     ctx["rawio:out"] = verbaliser.get_random_successful_answer("DINO")